The pVACview user interface has four sections:

 Main aggregate report table showcasing best candidates by variant

-Transcripts of selected mutation that produces good binding peptides
+Transcripts of selected set that produces good binding peptides

 For detailed descriptions on individual sections, please refer to features page.

-Additionally, you can regenerate the Tiers of variants by supplying a different set of variants:
+Additionally, you can regenerate the Tiers of variants by supplying a different set of parameter cutoffs from your original pVACseq run and pressing the

-This is the contribution cutoff for determining which positions of an HLA allele are categorized as anchors.
+When the allele-specific anchor calculations option is chose, this is the contribution cutoff for determining which positions of an HLA allele are categorized as anchors.
 Previously, our lab has computationally predicted anchor positions for different hla alleles and peptide length combinations (“Accurate neoantigen prediction depends on mutation position relative to patient allele-specific MHC anchor location”).
-These predictions are normalized probabilities representing the likelihood of each position of the peptide to participate in anchoring to the hla allele.
+These predictions are normalized probabilities representing the likelihood of each position of the peptide to participate in anchoring to the HLA allele.
 Upon the user specifying the contribution cutoff, the application calculates which positions will be included such that their probabilities add up to equal/more than the specified cutoff.
 (For example: if positions 2 and 9 have normalized probabilities of 0.4 and 0.5 and the user specified the cutoff to be 0.8 , the anchors will be set as 2 and 9 for the specific peptide-HLA combination)

 To investigate a specific variant in detail (on both the transcript and peptide levels), you will need to click on the investigate button located in the select column of the main aggregate report table (last column).